denik/cython-ifdef/README.markdown

 * It gets lists of all preprocessor symbols used in the source file using `unifdef -t -s`
 * It runs `unifdef` for all possible configurations on the original source.
-* For generated source, it runs `cython` and stores the result in memory.
+* For each generated source, it runs `cython` and stores the result in memory.
-* It then merges all the resulting .c files into one with appropriate #ifdef back in place.
+* It then merges all the resulting .c files into one with the appropriate #ifdef in place.

 ## Limitations